apache/spark/docs/sql-data-sources-generic-options.md

 `modifiedBefore` and `modifiedAfter` are options that can be applied together or separately in order to achieve greater granularity over which files may load during a Spark batch query.
-(Structured Streaming file source doesn't support these options.)
+(Note that Structured Streaming file sources don't support these options.)

 * `modifiedBefore`: an optional timestamp to only include files with modification times occurring before the specified time.
 The provided timestamp